wwwLulu/Anzu/README.md

 My answer: Because I want to >:( and it helped me to learn how to make more complex vue applications.

+## Disclaimer
+This website was my first attempt at a full stack app, that means the code is very inefficient and messy, and should not be used as an example for your own.
+I learned a lot about how single page applications handle authentication, and I hope to make a better version in the distant future.
 ## Project setup
 ```
 npm install